 Do you know of some of the surprising facts connected with the historical significance behind Mussoorie?
 Well, the fascinating hill station, we see now, was first discovered by Lt.
 Frederick Young of the British East India Company.
 He wanted to discover a shooting place as he was an emerging hunter.
 He then landed up at Mussoorie.
 Enamored by its pristine and natural beauty, he fell in love with the place.
 He was the one who planted potatoes in the Valley.
 This hill station has easier access via Dehradun Road.
 Mussoorie also dedicates its name to a shrub named ‘Mansoor.’
 The shrub is indigenous to this particular area.
 Mall road was the connecting hub between Picture Palace at the eastern end and the Public library at its western.
-Jawaharlal Nehru, Indira Gandhi, and family were frequent visitors to Mussoorie.
+Jawaharlal Nehru, Indira Gandhi, and their family were frequent visitors to Mussoorie.
 Way back in the ‘20s, ‘30s, and ‘40s.
 The Tibetan school was also established in Mussoorie way back in 1950.

 Today Mussoorie is a leading tourist destination among adventure seekers, nature lovers, and honeymooners.

 Lal Tibba is the first tourist attraction in Mussoorie you can think of.
 It is located at a distance of hardly 6km from the city center!
 Lal Tibba means ‘Red Hill’.
 You get stunning viewpoints as it is set amid an elevation of 3000 feet or 7,200 feet above sea level.
 You can see a panoramic view of mountain ranges, valleys, and peaks.